TriMap: Large-scale Dimensionality Reduction Using Triplets: The TriMap Method

+is called the tempered logarithm~\citep{texp1}.
+The $\log_t$ transformation smoothens the weights and prevents the triplets with large weights from dominating the total loss.
+Note that the limit case $t\rightarrow 1$ recovers the standard $\log$.
+We use $t=0.5$ as the default value.

-To construct the embedding, we consider a small subset of all possible triplets $(i,j,k)$ for which, the closer point $j$ belongs to the set of nearest-neighbors of the point $i$ and the farther point $k$ is among the points that are more distant from $i$ than $j$, chosen uniformly at random.
+To construct the embedding, we consider a small subset of all possible triplets $(i,j,k)$ for which the closer point $j$ belongs to the set of nearest-neighbors of the point $i$ and the farther point $k$ is among the points that are more distant from $i$ than $j$, chosen uniformly at random.
 For each point we consider its $m = 10$ nearest neighbors and sample $m^\prime = 5$ triplets per nearest-neighbor.
 This yields $m\times m^\prime = 50$ nearest-neighbor triplets per point.
 In addition, we also add $r = 5$ random triplets $(i,j,k)$ per each point $i$ where $j$ and $k$ are sampled uniformly at random and their order is possibly switched based on their nearness to $i$.
-This yields $m\times m^\prime + r = 55$ triplets per point in total.
+This yields $m\times m^\prime + r = 55$ triplets per point in total. ([Update] The new default parameters are set to $m = 12,\, m^\prime=4,$ and $r=3$.)
 Thus, the overall complexity of the optimization step is linear in number of points $n$.
 The computational complexity is dominated by the nearest-neighbor search, which is shared among all the recent methods such as t-SNE, LargeVis, and UMAP.
-We use ANNOY for the approximate nearest-neighbor search\footnote{\url{https://github.com/spotify/annoy}} which is based on random projection trees.
+We use ANNOY for the approximate nearest-neighbor search\footnote{\url{https://github.com/spotify/annoy}.
+[Update] The JAX implementation uses PyNNDescent: \url{https://github.com/lmcinnes/pynndescent}. } which is based on random projection trees.

 \newcolumntype{C}[1]{>{ \arraybackslash}p{#1}} \newcolumntype{R}[1]{>{ \arraybackslash}p{#1}}

 While a random initialization for the embedding also works well in practice, we initialize the embedding to the PCA solution $\Y_{\text{ PCA}}$ (scaled by a small constant value for better convergence).
 The PCA initialization for TriMap allows faster convergence while preserving much of the global structure discovered by PCA.
 Note that the other DR methods such as t-SNE are extremely sensitive to the initialization and do not converge well with any initial solution other than small random initialization around the origin.